filamentgroup/grunticon/README.md

 ## Getting Started
 This plugin requires Grunt `~0.4.2`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+You might also check out Chris Coyier’s great article, [Grunt for People Who Think Things Like Grunt are Weird and Hard](http://24ways.org/2013/grunt-is-not-weird-and-hard/).

 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-grunticon --save-dev